 This whole obsession by Anderson Silva and his team to fight Georges St-Pierre has never made that much sense to me.
 Silva is a UFC champion and instead of doing what champions do which is defend the belt against the best, Silva would rather pick a fight with a guy in the lower division.
 It may be a fun fight to put together in UFC Undisputed, but the size mismatch here really doesn’t make sense.
 Especially to GSP who has said several times that he isn’t too keen on the fight.

 Silva’s manager Ed Soares was a guest this week on Inside MMA.
-Soares is singing a bit a different tune than ..click here to read more
+Soares is ..click here to read more

 anderson silva, Ed Soares, Georges St. Pierre, Jon Jones, Michael Bisping